prashant-kikani/prashant-kikani.github.io/_posts/2021-10-02-meta-learning.markdown

 Your way to reach the stage of "break it down to small and simple things" can be different.
 But once you reach there, once you simplify it in small things, it becomes easier to learn that thing.

 I think we also need aspiration and a little bit of curiosity to constantly push ourselves to learn new things.
+This curiosity is what gives <a href="https://prashantkikani.com/blog/meaning-of-life" target="_blank">meaning to life</a>.

 <br/>